Frequently asked questions about health insurance

 Read more about short-term health insurance in Nevada.

 In 2013, a fifth of Nevada residents (20.7% of the population) were uninsured.
 By 2018, that number had fallen by nearly 46%, to 11.2%.
 But it increased slightly in 2019 (as was the case in most other states), growing to 11.4%.

-Medicaid enrollment in Nevada increased by 117% from 2013 to September 2020 – the second-highest percentage increase in the US, behind only Kentucky.
+Medicaid enrollment in Nevada increased by 155% from 2013 to February 2022 – the highest percentage increase in the US.
 Clearly, the expansion of Medicaid has played a major role in reducing the number of Nevada residents without health insurance.